100 Notable alumni of

 -

-Kimberly Jo Mueller is a senior United States district judge of the United States District Court for the Eastern District of California, in the Sacramento division.
-She is the first female district judge to serve in the Eastern District.
+Kimberly Jo Mueller is an American jurist who is a retired United States district judge of the United States District Court for the Eastern District of California.
+She was the first female district judge to serve in the Eastern District.

 -